-Background • Some of the most intense fighting of the Vietnam War (known locally as the American War) occurred along the central coast of Vietnam where we are based.
-Despite this troubling history, the people of the My Son region welcome our groups enthusiastically and are profoundly appreciative of our efforts.
-The area is not often visited by outsiders, so the arrival of a group of American teenagers is a major event for the community.
+Background • Some of the most intense fighting of the Vietnam War occurred along the central coast of Vietnam where we are based.
+Despite this troubling history, the local people welcome our groups enthusiastically and are profoundly appreciative of our efforts.
+The area is not often visited by outsiders, so the arrival of our group is a major event for the community.
 For many local people, contact with our group is their first experience with foreigners.
 Making friends in the community and participating in Vietnamese village life are highlights of the program.

 Language • Local people are anxious to learn English, the language they see as key to economic development.
-While some adults and older students are proficient, most villagers speak only Vietnamese, but we have found that creativity, enthusiasm, and positive energy help to span the language divide.
-At least one of our leaders speaks Vietnamese fluently.
+While some adults and older students are proficient, most villagers speak only Vietnamese.
+Creativity, enthusiasm, and positive energy help to span the language divide.

 “The program exceeded our expectations and made us feel that, although our son was very far away, he was well cared for.
 Daniel’s summer in Vietnam will be an experience he will always remember.”